Deep learning based doubly robust test for Granger causality

 Since there is no causal relationship between $X_t$ and $Y_t$ in DGP S1 and S2, the null hypothesis of non-Granger causality should be maintained.
 This experiment visually demonstrates the decent size properties of our test as the lags of $\boldsymbol{X}_{t-1}$ and $\boldsymbol{Y}_{t-1}$ vary.
 Each entry shows the empirical rejection rate of the null hypothesis of non-Granger causality.
 In the table, we denote the doubly robust Granger causality test proposed in this paper as DRGC.
 For comparison, the nonparametric causality test proposed by \cite{nishiyama2011consistent} is denoted as NHKJ.
 The results are summarized in Table \ref{DGPsize}.

-It is worth noting that the results of size are reasonable when the sample sizes are increasing, such as $T=1000$ and $T=2000$.
+It is worth noting that the results of size are reasonable when the sample sizes are increasing, such as $n=1000$ and $n=2000$.
 However, if hastily integrate deep neural network estimators \textemdash specifically, by using the hypothesis in \eqref{uncondi} to construct a Granger causality test \textemdash this approach fails to control the type I error, especially when the sample size increases.
-For example, in DGP S1, the size is 0.151 for $T=1000$ and 0.321 for $T=2000$ under $L_a=5$.
+For example, in DGP S1, the size is 0.151 for $n=1000$ and 0.321 for $n=2000$ under $\mathrm{lag}=5$.
 This phenomenon highlights the necessity for the doubly robust Granger causality test, which has facilitated the practical integration of deep learning into statistical testing methods.
 Furthermore, as observed, dimension does not significantly affect the size property under the proposed test.
 We also employ the test proposed by \cite{nishiyama2011consistent}.
 Since the dimensionality is up to 5, we adopt a fourth-order Gaussian kernel function for NHKJ to align with the theoretical analysis.